 Momentary Lapse in Memory is an interactive digital environment concerning the memory landscape of the 1999 NATO bombing of Yugoslavia.
 It investigates the impact of ephemeral factors on the archival practice.
-By doing so, it makes space for the unreliable mechanisms of both memory and its transmission, to steer and sway.
+By doing so, it makes space for the mechanisms of both memory and its transmission, to steer and sway.
 It makes way for the unreliable.

-This is one of many overlooked events in history.
 Yugoslavia in 1999 was riddled with detonations, warning sirens, families huddled in basement shelters.
 NATO announced that it will be bombing the region to stop the ethnic cleansing in Kosovo caused by the oppressive nationalist regime of Slobodan Milošević.
-Like many US-led military interventions, it was branded as a war that will bring peace and democracy to a region lacking it.
+This bombing was branded as a humanitarian intervention that will bring peace and democracy to a region lacking it.
 Instead, it brought numerous civilian deaths and a legacy of radiation for future generations to make sense of.

 This project could not have been realized without the help and guidance of many lovely people, who I would like to thank here.
 A warm thank you to:

 Arimit Bhattacharya for technical consultation and collaboration.
 And for being patient, kind and humorous when teaching me the often slippery ropes of programming.

-Sara Hamadeh, Belle Promchanya and Rick Vermeulen for guidance, teaching, countless conversations and continual support.
+Belle Promchanya for guidance, teaching, countless conversations and continual support.

 Discussions of war and displacement.
 Soundscapes that vary in intensity and engagement that could be overwhelming.